 Creating a custom range slider that looks great and works seamlessly on any browser without sacrificing accessibility can be daunting.

-This guide walked you through how to customize a range slider using CSS only, ensuring a consistent look and feel across browsers.
+This guide walked you through how to customize a range slider using only CSS, ensuring a consistent look and feel across browsers.
 We also showed how to enhance this slider widget with JavaScript if you want to take it up a notch.

-But wait, there’s more!
-We’ve even created an audio player guide that demonstrates how you can use this slider to create a progress bar and volume control in your projects.
+Don’t forget to check out our audio player guide, which demonstrates how you can use this slider to create a progress bar and volume control in your projects.

 Have questions or suggestions?
 Share them in the comments section below.
 And if you found this guide helpful, don’t forget to spread the word!